michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 ### How does it work

-Basically, harmony takes any method and copies all the opcodes into a new dynamicly created method which will then be used as the new "original" method.
+Basically, harmony takes any method and copies all the opcodes into a new dynamicly created method to create a backup of it.

-This is done because the inital method will no longer be usable after the patching is done.
-The first bytes of the initial method will be overriden with a jump to a newly created wrapper.
+This is done because **MonoMod** will override the first bytes of the compiled original method with a jump to a newly created wrapper method.

-The wrapper method will then call a `prefix` method right before the original method will be called and a `postfix` method right after.
+The wrapper method will then call a `prefix` method right before the *copied original* method will be called and a `postfix` method right after.

 The `prefix` and `postfix` methods are the ones implemented by the user of the library which of course can alter and use the parameters and return values provided to the initial value.